Free Online Beginner Guitar Course

 How To Hold Your Guitar Pick (free Youtube version, not course version)

-Part 2: Hand Dexterity:
+Part 2: Hand Dexterity

 Developing hand dexterity is vital to improving the flexibility in your hands for learning chords and completing chord changes quicker.
-Use this exercise to help you develop some hand dexterity so that when you can learn chords in the next step, it will be a little bit easier.
+Use this exercise to help you develop some hand dexterity so when you learn chords in the next step, it will be a little bit easier.
 You can pair this exercise with the Beginner Chords Em and D6/9 lesson below.

 Spider Exercise 1

 Once you have worked on the above lesson recommendation for one week (Spider Exercise + Em and D 6/9 Chords), I would recommend adding the C and G chords followed by the D Chord.
 The key is to practice changing between chords as quickly as possible so that you can start using them in a song.
 I use these simplified chord versions to start with because they are much easier for people to use and will get you playing songs much faster.
 I recommend working up to a speed of 80-100bpm for chord changes.